OmkarHosavalike/aws-cicd-python-app/README.md

 - The pipeline triggers automatically when code is pushed to the GitHub repo (via webhook).

 - The EC2 instance used for deployment:
-    -  must have port 5000 inbound open from anywhere(IPv4)
+    -  must have port 5000 inbound open from anywhere(IPv4).
-    -  must have Docker installed and SSM Agent running
+    -  must have Docker installed and SSM Agent running.